L.A.'s Finest

-L.A.'s Finest is an American action comedy crime television series created by Brandon Margolis and Brandon Sonnier; and produced by Sony Pictures Television.
-It is a spinoff of the Bad Boys franchise created by George Gallo.
+L.A.'s Finest (also known colloquially as Bad Girls) is an American action crime drama television series created by Brandon Margolis and Brandon Sonnier; and produced by Sony Pictures Television.
+It is a spin-off of the Bad Boys franchise created by George Gallo, starring Gabrielle Union reprising her role from Bad Boys II (2003), opposite Jessica Alba and an ensemble cast.

 The series premiered on Spectrum on May 13, 2019.
 L.A.'s Finest is the first premium content show made for the cable provider and the debut of its Spectrum Originals banner of exclusive programming.
 The second season premiered on September 9, 2020.
 The first season of the series had its American broadcast television premiere on Fox on September 21, 2020.
-In October 2020, the series was cancelled by Spectrum after two seasons.
+In October 2020, the series was formally announced as cancelled by Spectrum after the second season.